 upload the authorizing Steering Committee minutes to the Document Management System (DMS) together with this COA, other required information for recording of revenue from MPTFO and provide the MPTF project ID for the donor reference field in the contracts module, and

-MPTF Project reference ID must be entered in the ‘UserField1’ in QUANTUM at the same time.
+For new Quantum projects, the relevant ‘MPTF Quantum Project Number’ must be selected from the drop-down list of MPTFO projects in the “MPTF Quantum Project Number” field in Quantum PPM “Financial Project Settings/Additional Information.”
+For existing Atlas projects converted to Quantum, the “MPTF Project Reference Number” field carries the relevant Atlas MPTFO project number.

-The “Userfield1” in QUANTUM project module is the only link between UNDP Output ID and MPTF Project ID.
+The “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) in QUANTUM PPM module is the only link between UNDP Output ID and MPTF Project ID.
 Without this association in QUANTUM, financial information (expenses and status of projects) to MPTFO will be un-reported, incorrect and incomplete.
 Country offices must make this association at the time of creating the full COAs for the UNDP outputs in QUANTUM.
 No revenues should be applied, disbursements made, or expenses incurred before setting up the above association.
 It is also recommended that the UNDP output IDs are made available at the pipeline / project initiation stage itself and quote them on all the project proposals, so that the association of UNDP output IDs and MPTF Project reference IDs are available as early as possible in this process.

-Please see below screen shot in QUANTUM where such link must be established by the UNDP country offices by entering MPTF Project reference ID in the “Userfield1”.
-As per the associated POPP content, One UNDP output can be associated with only one MPTF Project reference ID.
-For detail, please see Annex 1 - Correct and Incorrect (wrong) mapping scenarios of Userfield1 in QUANTUM in this document.
+Please see below screen shot in QUANTUM where such link must be established by the UNDP country offices by selecting the relevant MPTF Project reference ID from the dropdown list of MPTFO projects in the “MPTF Quantum Project Number” field in Quantum PPM (see red circle highlight below).
+For existing Atlas projects converted to Quantum, the “MPTF Project Reference Number” field carries the relevant Atlas MPTFO project number (see blue circle highlight below).
+As per the associated POPP content, Pass-Through Fund Management: UNDP as a Participating UN Organization, one UNDP output can be associated with only one MPTF Project reference ID.
+For details, please see Annex 1 - Correct and Incorrect (wrong) mapping scenarios of “MPTF Quantum Project Number” in QUANTUM.

 MPTF project IDs are available to the UNDP country offices in the payment notification (email) which MPTF Office sends out to country offices after they have transferred the funds to UNDP bank account for the authorized / approved proposals.
-MPTF project IDs can also be obtained from http://mdtf.undp.org/, where Country Offices can find the relevant transfer details by MPTF project, country, and MPTF fund.
+MPTF project IDs can also be obtained from MPTFO Gateway, where Country Offices can find the relevant transfer details by MPTF fund, project, and country.

 Past uploaded/ reported data to MPTFO (which is done through UNEX) can be viewed/ accessed at UNEX Final Upload.